Health Care Administration, Comprehensive Major

 Student Professional Development Program

 All students pursing a major in the College of Business must complete the Student Professional Development Workshops.
+All students pursuing a minor in the Department of Management and Marketing must complete the Student Professional Development Workshops.
 The program is designed to equip students with the skills needed to present themselves in a professional manner during their job search and to other professionals once they enter their chosen careers.
 Students are highly encouraged to complete the workshops prior to the end of their third semester on campus.
 The workshops are prerequisites for a number of 300 level courses in the College of Business Core and need to be completed prior to registration for those courses.

 Grade Point Requirements